stefanluth/ts3python2/README.md

 There is a belief among some programmers that in order to produce great code, it should be rewritten at least three times.

-This means that writing code is a continuous process of improvement and refinement, and the first draft is rarely perfect.
-By going through multiple iterations, developers can identify and fix issues, streamline the code, and ultimately produce a high-quality product.

-I firmly believe that in order to create truly great code, it's necessary to go through a few rounds of rewriting and refinement.
+I also believe that in order to create ever better code, it's necessary to go through a few rounds of rewriting and refinement.

 I made my [previous version](https://github.com/stefanluth/ts3python) of a pythonic TS3 query interface quite some time ago, when I knew a lot less about programming.
 My hope is to improve my code and my understanding of Python with this new version.
-The previous version is still available on GitHub, but I will not be maintaining it.